Opportunities for international exchange are listed below:

 Application Deadline: June 30.
 For more information, please contact the Student Exchange Coordinator: email@example.com | 077-8875570

 Global E3 is a consortium over 60 schools of engineering in 18 different countries including Australia, USA, UK and more.
 For a list of members see here Global E3 students are able to study for a fall semester only, or a full academic year.
-Students can take engineering courses abroad, while paying tuition at the Technion.
+Students can take engineering courses abroad, while paying tuition to the Technion.
 Completed courses will be awarded academic credit by the home faculty.

 Who is eligible for GLOBAL E3?
 You are eligible if you: